-Brazilian inflation will converge this year toward the target of 4.5 percent, the central bank’s director of economic policy, Carlos Hamilton, said on Feb.
+Inflation will converge this year toward the target of 4.5 percent, the central bank’s director of economic policy, Carlos Hamilton, said on Feb.
 10. Annual inflation slowed to 6.22 percent in January.

 Analysts held their estimate for growth in Latin America’s biggest economy this year at 3.3 percent.
-Growth slowed to about 3 percent last year from around 7.5 percent in 2010, Central bank President Alexandre Tombini said on Feb.
+Growth slowed to around 3 percent last year from around 7.5 percent in 2010, Central bank President Alexandre Tombini said on Feb.
 2.

 Statistics in the last month showed the economy rebounding, after it contracted in the third quarter for the first time in more than two years.

 Brazil’s economic activity index, a proxy for gross domestic product, expanded at its fastest pace in 19 months in November, reversing a three-month contraction, while unemployment fell to a record low of 4.7 percent in December and industrial production rose at the quickest pace in seven months.

 --With assistance from Dominic Carey in Sao Paulo.
 Editor: Harry Maurer

 NI BCB NI BON NI CECO NI ECO NI EM NI EMD NI FRX NI GOV NI LATAM NI LATECO NI MARKETS NI POL NI TRD NI BZS NI BRAZIL NI BRIC NI BZECO